JvJ/cross-map/README.md

 # cross-map

-Cross-map is an implementation of a Persistent corresponding Transient map for both Clojure and ClojureScript.
+Cross-map is an implementation of a Persistent map and corresponding Transient map for both Clojure and ClojureScript.

 It is designed specifically for maps with keys that are [row col] pairs, and which will typically represent sparse matrices (although it